 Prevention is the best way to avoid rust issues, considering that if your table rusts once, it would be easier to rust again.

 You should keep all forms of water away from the table.
-For example, cleaning tools and equipment on the table, placing your water or coffee, etc. Water exposure also includes your sweat after prolonged welding or working in a hot environment.
+For example, cleaning tools and equipment on the table, placing your water or coffee, etc. Water exposure also includes your sweat after prolonged work in a hot environment.

-You should wipe the water dry and blow air to vaporize the residues.
+You should wipe the water dry and blow air to vaporize the residue.

 While liquid water is relatively easy to keep off the table, the air will always contain moisture.